NataliaVelasquez18/Car_Data_Statistical_Analysis/README.md

 ## Recommendations:

 * We need more data to be able to create a more robust model that can help us preduct car performance.
 The dataset provided only had 50 observations.
 Also, new variables need to be incorporated to analyze if besides vehicle lenght and ground clearance there are other variables that highly impact performance.

-* It is recommended to re-sample production lots and increase sample size.
-Our study showed that despite Lot3 having a similar distribution than the population, it's variance is above the required limit.